anotherHarry/HRPS/README.md

 - When a guest check-out, the total bill will be presented for payment.
 After payment, the room/s will become available.
 - Total bill include room charges, tax, room services.
 Room charges can be different for weekends and weekdays.
 In addition, discount could be provided for promotion.
 - Payment can be made in cash, credit card with details such as billing address, etc.
-- Room occupancy report can be generated based on the percentage of occupied rooms in a particular day.
+- Room occupancy report can be generated based on the percentage of occupied roomIds in a particular day.

 **Functional Requirements**
 - Create/Update/Search guests detail (Search by name using keyword/s)
 - Create/Update/Remove/Printreservation
-- Create/Update rooms details (include setting status like ‘Under Maintenance”,
+- Create/Update roomIds details (include setting status like ‘Under Maintenance”,
 - Entering room service orders - list menu items for selection
 - Create/Update/Remove room service menu items.
 - Check room availability